 The Edge Pro can handle more users: The biz box can support up to 28 users at one time, according to AirWalk.
 Most consumer-grade femtos are designed to support just a handful of users concurrently.
 (See Femtos Mean Business for Orange.)

+Business casual: The AirWalk box is a flat gray unit that bolts onto a wall.
+Quite different from the way vendors are designing consumer femtocells into everything from set-top boxes to digital picture frames.
 Enterprise femtocells already face plenty of competition in the business world.
 Carriers and vendors have been deploying Picocells to improve cellphone coverage in offices for years, and vendors are adding 3G and other business features to these radios.

 Meanwhile, WiFi networks have been supporting VOIP in business environments for a couple of years, and many more handsets now support WiFi.